tepsukka/vuex-oidc-wiki/Home.md

 ```

 Setup the route with your callback component.
-Note the meta properties isOidcCallback and isPublic which are required for this route.
+If you use nuxt-router you do not need to do this.

 ```js
 // https://github.com/perarnborg/vuex-oidc-example/blob/master/src/router.js